-Advocacy for more school-based mental health services comes from the University of Washington’s SMART Center.
+Advocacy for direct school-based mental health services and education about mental health topics comes from the University of Washington’s SMART Center.
 SMART stands for School Mental Health Assessment Research and Training.
 The SMART center in 2020 provided the legislative work group with a report: The Case for School Mental Health.
 The document includes state and national data that strongly indicate school-based behavioral health services are effective:

 “Increased access to mental health services and supports in schools is vital to improving the physical and psychological safety of our students and schools, as well as academic performance and problem-solving skills.
 Availability of comprehensive school mental health promotes a school culture in which students feel safe to report safety concerns, which is proven to be among the most effective school safety strategies.”

-The Office of Superintendent of Public Instruction, the guidance agency for Washington schools, prioritized 2021 budget requests to Empower all Schools to Support the Whole Child, including through MTSS.
-In January, 2021, OSPI was awarded a five-year, $5.3 million grant from the U.S. Department of Education to build regional coaching capacity to support districts in their MTSS implementation.
+OSPI, the guidance agency for Washington schools, prioritized 2021 budget requests to Empower all Schools to Support the Whole Child, including through MTSS.
+In January, 2021, OSPI was awarded a five-year, $5.3 million grant from the U.S. Department of Education to build regional coaching capacity to help districts implement MTSS.
 As a local control state, Washington districts determine their own specific policies and procedures.